qPyth/mobydev-internship-auth/README.md

 - `POST /user/signup`: Register a new user.
 Requires a JSON body with `email`, `password` and `pass_conf` fields.
 - `POST /user/signin`: Authenticate a user.
 Requires a JSON body with `email` and `password`.
 Returns a JWT token upon successful authentication.
 - `PUT /user/profile/update`: Update an existing user's profile.
-Requires a JWT token for authorization and a JSON body with fields you want to update.
+Requires a JWT token for authorization and a JSON body with fields you want to update. `b-day must be in RFC3339` format